 - ¾ teaspoon ground cinnamon

-- 3 tablespoons milk plus more as needed I used vanilla almond milk and omitted the vanilla
+- 3 tablespoons milk plus more as needed (almond milk okay)

 - ¼ teaspoon vanilla extract